Verpous/mscripts/README.md

 ### Configuration

 First, you should create an empty directory to use as the movies directory.
-Mine is in the documents folder and is simply called 'movies'.
+Mine is in the documents folder and is simply called "movies".

 Next, you need to create some environment variables.
 Fill in the right values for these variables and add them to your bashrc (if you're using Bash):